 Controlled handling of assets during transport and processing

-Tracking steps aligned with your reporting needs
+Tracking steps aligned with your reporting requirements

-Documentation that supports internal approvals and reviews
+Documentation that supports internal approvals and compliance review

 Compliance is strongly connected to data security.
 If your organization follows a sanitization standard or internal data destruction policy, your ITAD workflow must support it consistently.